ONSdigital/Statistical-Method-Specifications/sample_design_and_estimation/estimation/winsorisation/method_specification.md

 auxiliary values_ are used to calculate a
 _weighted ratio_.

-This _weighted ratio_ is then used to calculate a _predict unit value_ associated
+This _weighted ratio_ is then used to calculate a _predicted unit value_ associated
 with the target value by multiplting the provided auxiliary by the computed _weighted ratio_.

-A _threshold_ is then calculated based on this _predict unit value_, supplied L-value and the _weight_ that was calculated from the calibration factor and design weight.
+A _threshold_ is then calculated based on this _predicted unit value_, supplied L-value and the _weight_ that was calculated from the calibration factor and design weight.

 If the target value exceeds the _threshold_, then a modified value of the